 The settlers were the ones who learned the lessons of the pioneers.
 In retail, those are the ones who see where others are thriving... and go there.
 MK is willing to close locations that aren’t producing with the idea they can find better ones.

 Many retailers opened a second location because they wanted to, not because they needed to.

 That’s also how we got into this mess of malls and stores closing because Wall Street rewarded expansion, even in the absence of consumer demand.

 Unless your parking lot is too full of cars or there are lines waiting to either get in or pay, don’t let your ego convince you there is surging demand; make your financials convince you.

 If you’re stuck with excess locations and inventory, cut your losses and concentrate on the following:

 Discounting masks sales performance.
 If a majority of your sales occur only with a discount or coupon, something is wrong.
 Over-buying occurs when you don’t match demand with inventory.
-Using an open-to-buy program that only lets you purchase enough to achieve a profitable sell thru keeps pressure to discount low.
-You have to know your consumer, know demand, and know your sell-thru rate to avoid becoming over-bought.
+Using an open-to-buy program that only lets you purchase enough to achieve a profitable sell through keeps pressure to discount low.
+You have to know your customer, know demand, and know your sell-through rate to avoid becoming over-bought.

 Store experience is key.
 Online is about product; brick and mortar is about customer experience.
 Don’t confuse the two.
 While I don’t think anyone can make someone buy something, I do believe with retail sales training, an associate can avoid pouring cold water onto a shopper’s warm interest in a product.
 I do believe when you have an associate who isn’t a glorified greeter, cashier, or stock person, they can bring the best of your brand to life.